(Maximum 10 points)

 - for full-time, permanent and not seasonal work, and

 - in an occupation listed as Skill Type 0 or Skill Level A or B of the National Occupational Classification (NOC).

 Find your points based on the chart below.

 |You currently work in Canada on a temporary work permit.||

 Your work permit is valid both when you apply and when the visa is issued (or you are authorized to work in Canada without a work permit when your visa is issued).

-CIC issued your work permit based on a positive labour market opinion (LMO) from Human Resources and Skills Development Canada (HRSDC).
-Your employer would have applied for the LMO, which you then had to attach to your application to CIC.
+CIC issued your work permit based on a positive Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC).
+Your employer would have applied for the LMIA, which you then had to attach to your application to CIC.

 You are working for an employer named on your work permit who has made a permanent job offer based on you being accepted as a skilled worker.

-You currently work in Canada in a job that is exempt from the LMO requirement under:
+You currently work in Canada in a job that is exempt from the LMIA requirement under:

 Your work permit is valid both when you apply and when the visa is issued (or you are authorized to work in Canada without a permit when your visa is issued).